kimkimani/guruspedia/content/articles/creating-nextjs-markdown-blog-using-mdx-and-tailwindcss/index.md

 }
 ```

 When you click on a single post, you should be able to access its content as such.
+Congratulations on Creating a Next.js Markdown Blog using MDX and TailwindCSS.
+Take your Next.js skills to new heights and learn [How to Test Next.js Applications with Jest](https://guruspedia.com/how-test-nextjs-apps-with-jest/) like a pro.
+You will love it.

 ### Deploying to Vercel